 And here are some highlights of the presentation and the story.

 We quietly launched Cloudinary's image management service about 3.5 years ago.
-We've built a cloud-based API for uploading images and a URL-based API for on-the-fly image manipulation and delivery.
+We've built a cloud-based API for uploading images and a URL-based API for on-the-fly image transformation and delivery.

 Framework integration SDKs need to be accompanied by comprehensive documentation.
 Framework specific documentation is also very important as it allows developers to read instructions in the terminology they are used to, and find code samples in their programming language of choice instead of guessing the correct syntax based only on reference documentation or the sample code of other frameworks.